Skip to content

 4. Multiple Testing

-• Problem: Testing many instances inflates false positive rate
+• Problem: Testing many instances creates more chances for false positives.

 5. Improper Thresholding